 Having to go to court can be stressful and intimidating.
-In some cases, it can be so nerve-racking to face a judge, jury, or prosecutor that there are some people who consider skipping a court date entirely.
-When you receive a summons for a specific court date, it may be tempting to skip, but you do not want to miss it.
+In some cases, it can be so nerve-racking to face a judge, jury, or prosecutor that there are some people who consider skipping their court date altogether.
+When you receive a summons for a specific court date, it may be tempting to skip it, but you do not want to miss it.
 Missing your court date can result in severe consequences, even more so than when you started.

 Missing a court date may cause a judge to issue a bench warrant for your arrest.
 Having a knowledgeable criminal defense attorney guiding you can help alleviate some of the anxiety of having to appear in court.
 If you already missed your court date in Pennsylvania, consult with an experienced attorney at Rubin, Glickman, Steinberg, & Gifford, P.C. to help you navigate your next steps.

-The Outcomes of Missing a Court Date in Pennsylvania
+The Outcomes of a Bench Warrant in Pennsylvania

 Missing a court date means that you have disobeyed court orders and are now in contempt of court.
 Depending on the judge’s discretion, it may cause severe problems in your case.